conversational-robot/Azhar_bot/README.md

     sudo apt-get install espeak

-a simple demonstration can be found inside the dir espeak/
+a simple application of espeak can be found inside the dir espeak/